akshataxx/Parser-to-measure-software-quality/README.md

 Run clean compile from maven options

-The program takes following arguments
+The program takes following arguments as program parameters in the form of compile time arguments

-1) Filepath/filename e.g.,"D:\Software Quality\testResult.java"
+1) Absolute Filepath/filename e.g.,"C:\Users\Dell\Akshata\SENG4430\Software-Quality"

-2) -m option list the matrices which the user wants to run, it can be a single metrice or multiple metrices at one go e.g., "fog_index halstead_complexity"
+2) -m option list the matrices which the user wants to run, it can be a single metric or multiple metrics or all metrics at one go e.g., "fog_index halstead_complexity" or "all" respectively.

-3) -r option list the output option by default output is routed to command prompt. below is the example of runtime arguments
+3) -r option list the output option and is routed to command prompt or file.
+Below is the example of runtime arguments.
+This can be either "cmd" or "file".

-   "D:\Software Quality\testResult.java" "-m" "fog_index halstead_complexity" "-r" "cmd"
+   "C:\Users\Dell\Akshata\SENG4430\Software-Quality" "-m" "fog_index halstead_complexity" "-r" "cmd"